Melissa Bell, Sam Stoller, and Jyfe Afamasaga from The Internet Archivists series

 Jyfe Afamasaga (detail) from The Internet Archivists series, 2009–16, Nuala Creed.
 Ceramic.
 Collection of the Internet Archive

-In addition to the 32 clay figures, the Laband exhibition included gaming stations, cuneiform tablets, a server rack, examples of analog media being converted to digital by the Archive, a short documentary by Laband curator Carolyn Peter, and a very cool Table Top Scribe where rare books from the university library are digitized each afternoon “to bring the mystery of archiving out into the light.”
+In addition to the 32 clay figures, the Laband exhibition includes gaming stations, cuneiform tablets, a server rack, examples of analog media being converted to digital by the Archive, a short documentary by Laband curator Carolyn Peter, and a very cool Table Top Scribe where rare books from the university library are digitized each afternoon “to bring the mystery of archiving out into the light.”

 _______